Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 A puppy's whimpering and ''escape response'' should, therefore, be sufficient to indicate an intense level of pain.
 However, veterinarian Robert Wansbrough further points out that lack of showing signs of suffering in some puppies should not be automatically translated as lack of pain.
-Indeed, dogs as animals are prone to appear stoic due to an ''inherent preservation instinct'', where showing pain is a sign of weakness which may potentially attract predators.
+Indeed, dogs as animals are prone to appear stoic due to an "inherent preservation instinct," where showing pain is a sign of weakness that may potentially attract predators.

 Another common myth is the assumption that just because puppies go back to nursing right after being docked, translates into a puppy with no pain.
 However, studies on this reveal the opposite.
 Veterinarian Jean Hofve points out that research demonstrates that the act of suckling releases endorphins, which are natural pain relievers, and therefore, a much more realistic and plausible explanation is provided for the docked puppy's sudden desire to nurse.

 Further References and Position Statements

 The World Small Animal Veterinary Association (WSAVA) reports that tail docking is a painful procedure and that puppies have a fully developed nervous system, and therefore, are fully capable of feeling pain.
 While a puppy may not actively demonstrate pain, WSAVA explains that "there are biological markers that show pain is occurring."